Edgenesis/shifu/docs/guide/development/use-shifu.md

 Windows 10
 ```

 If you have any problems using this guide and find any bugs, please don't hesitate to open an [issue] in GitHub.
+The address is : https://github.com/Edgenesis/shifu/issues

 # step:
 ## 1. Use `kind` to deploy the cluster locally